-Africa is teeming with extraordinary animals just waiting to be added to your photo reel – and, who better to give wildlife photography tips than the latest winner in our Africa’s Photographer of the Year competition?
-Grab a notebook and a pen, because Lakshitha Karunarathna, winner of the Roaring Lions & Big Cats category, is revealing his top five tips for capturing that perfect shot.
+Africa is teeming with extraordinary animals just waiting to be added to your photo reel – and, who better to give wildlife photography tips than a previous winner of our Africa’s Photographer of the Year competition?
+Grab a notebook and a pen, because Lakshitha Karunarathna, overall winner of Africa’s Photographer of the Year in 2018, is revealing his top five tips for capturing that perfect shot.

 This can be one of the most frustrating aspects of wildlife photography, but Karunarathna is adamant that it’s the very thing that makes this type of photography so special.
 “We shouldn’t control the subjects we photograph,” he explains.
 “Our subjects roam free and wild and it’s the unpredictability behind it that keeps things interesting.”

 Remember how, when you were growing up, your parents would tell you that “patience is a virtue”?
 This proverb is especially true of wildlife photography: capturing the perfect image is often a waiting game.
 “As a wildlife photographer you need to develop a strong sense of patience and get used to the disappointments that come with it,” says Karunarathna.
 So, pack some trail mix and settle in for a lengthy labour of love – the results will be worth it.

 It’s not enough to head outside, camera in hand.
 You’re not Snow White – wild animals aren’t simply going to flock to you.
 In your own way, you have to be a hunter.
 “Study the subject,” says Karunarathna.
 “Do your homework and understand the animal, its mannerisms and its lifestyle.
 Karunarathna adds that you can even take it further by learning about the weather patterns and your location of choice.
 “Be very prepared for everything before you decide to go out there,” he says.

 Think outside the box.